Electric714/Protokolle-basebuild/README.md

     ```

 Using the makefile will automatically create an adhoc ipa inside the packages directory, using this to debug or report issues is not recommend.
 When making a pull request or reporting issues, it's generally advised you've used Xcode to debug your changes properly.

+## CI output

+The `build` workflow in `.github/workflows/build.yml` builds the Keystone iOS target on macOS without code signing, packages `Payload/Keystone.app` into `Keystone-unsigned.ipa`, and uploads that unsigned IPA as a workflow artifact for sideloading and testing.

 ## Sponsors